Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 ## Introduction

-Azure SDK clients provide an interface to Azure services by translating API requests to REST API calls.
+Azure SDK clients provide an interface to Azure services translating library calls to REST requests.
 When there's a schematized body in the request or response we call this a 'model' in the REST API.

 There are two different ways this rest 'model' can be exposed in the Azure SDK client: